This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Parking: They have about ten spaces for cars, trucks and vans.
 Unfortunately, a trailer wouldn’t fit in this small parking lot.

-Hike: It’s a 7.7 kilometre in-and-out hike with the possibility of going further if you try to reach the first lake on the Valley of the Five Lakes loop.
+Hike: It’s a 7.7-kilometre in-and-out hike with the possibility of going further if you try to reach the first lake on the Valley of the Five Lakes loop.

 Valley of the Five Lakes

-Location: It’s a twelve minute drive south from the Jasper town site.
+Location: It’s a twelve-minute drive south from the Jasper townsite.

 Parking: There’s a big parking lot for vehicles and trailers.

-Washrooms: They have outhouses at the trailhead.
+Washrooms: There are outhouses available at the trailhead.

-It’s a gorgeous hike but tends to be bustling with tourists, especially in the summer.
-The hike is fairly easy with some slight uphill and downhill in certain areas.
-You can loop either clockwise or counter-clockwise.
-The direction doesn’t really matter.
+The hike is pretty easy with some slight uphill and downhill in certain areas.
+You can loop either clockwise or counterclockwise.
+The direction doesn’t matter.
 Either way, you’ll see all five lakes that vary in colour and size.
 They make for awesome pictures and selfies in the mountains.

 Edith Cavell Meadows Trail

-Location: It’s a thirty-six minute drive south of Jasper.
+Location: It’s a thirty-six-minute drive south of Jasper.

-Washrooms: They have outhouses at the trailhead.
+Washrooms: There are outhouses available at the trailhead.

 Short and Easy Section